I constantly talk about the value of a business blog, whether I’m meeting people at a networking event or discussing a project with a client.

 She sees my articles regularly.
 She subscribed to my blog.
 She finds value in what I have to say.
 Now she’s a strategic business partner.

-I credit my blog for a bunch of connections I’ve made with website developers, graphic designers, social media consultants, video production companies and other providers of marketing services.
+I credit my blog for a bunch of connections I’ve made with website developers, graphic designers, social media consultants, video production companies, and other marketing service providers.

 As potential strategic business and referral partners, all are solid business leads.